yash-2507/My-Portfolio/README.md

 # My Personal Portfolio
-This is my solo Project in which I created my Portfolio executed in 3 days.
+This is my solo Project in which I created my Portfolio in 3 days.

 # Tech-stacks used
 1. React.Js